qaisjp/mtacommunity-cli/README.md

-# mta-ccheck
+# mta-communitycli

+CLI for the new mta community

-Check whether resources are valid for submission to the MTA Community
+* `check`: Check whether resources are valid for submission to the MTA Community